gamati01/BGK2D_GPU/README.md

 # BGK2D_GPU

+1) Description

-This is a 2D CFD lattice-boltzmann based code to assess performance using GPU.
+This is a 2D CFD Lattice Boltzmann Method code developed to assess performance using GPU.
 It is a "downsize" of a more complex code (3D one with mpi+openacc).

-Now it performs
+Two implementation are possible
-	* lid-driven cavity
+  * ORIGINAL (default)
+	Classical implementation, with two different subroutine streaming + collision
-	* taylor-green vortex
+  * FUSED
-	* flow around a obstacle (cylinder)

-in SRC directory: all source files + Makefile in UTIL directory: some utilities like scripts or input file

-2D LBM using
+	Implementation with one single fused subroutine (no streaming subroutine). i It asks for less BW but it uses pointers.

+These are the "possible" choice
   * SERIAL
   * DO_CONCURRENT
   	* CPU
-	* GPU (NVIDIA)
+	* GPU (only NVIDIA so far)
   * OPEMMP OFFLOAD
+	* GPU (NVIDIA and AMD)

-With different HW & SW
+Tested With different compiler (GPU)
   	* nvfortran
-	* gnu (GPU enabled)
+	* gnu
 	* xlf
+	* flang

+3) Directory Structure

+in SRC directory: all source files + Makefile
+                  The exe (bgk2d.doconcurrent.x or bgk2d.offload.x) will be copied in ../RUN directory (to create) in UTIL directory: some utilities like scripts or input file in TEST directory: three test case
+        * lid-driven cavity
+        * taylor-green vortex
+        * flow around a obstacle (cylindera: von karman streets)

+3) How to compile

 To compile do-concurrent (cpu) with nvfortran
 * make FIX="-DPGI -stdpar=multicore "